summonersRift/summonersrift.github.io/_posts/2018-04-14-landing-dream-job-in-tech.md

 ### Failed Onsite??
 - Were they looking for a particular skill set/language proficiency?
   - You don't get hired, if you don't know it.
-GET OVER IT.
+  - GET OVER IT.
 - Keep applying, keep interviewing.
-Don't give up.
+DONT GIVE UP.
   - The process itself is the biggest test.
 - Made Mistakes?
-  - Go back a couple of slides, Dealing with failures
+  - Go back a couple of slides, Dealing with failures.

 ## Phone-Onsite-Fail-Repeat